GSA/Section508.gov/_events/events-iaaf-landing.md

       <div class="usa-summary-box__body">
         <h4 id="summary-box-key-information">Exhibitor Registration</h4>
         <div class="usa-summary-box__text">
-          <p><a href="https://cvent.me/xdy2Vg?rt=Jr_u5o-wHUaBRGlK1GwBOQ" target="_blank">Vendors: Register Today</a> for the opportunity to exhibit your accessibility products and sevices on one of two days during the 2023 Interagency Accessibility Forum.
+          <p><a href="https://cvent.me/xdy2Vg?rt=Jr_u5o-wHUaBRGlK1GwBOQ" target="_blank">Vendors: Register Today</a> for the opportunity to exhibit your accessibility products and services on one of two days during the 2023 Interagency Accessibility Forum.
 Space is limited to 24 exhibitors based on order of registration.</p>
         </div>
       </div>
     </div>